Last Updated on December 4, 2021

 Under a light drizzle and foggy skies that could have been London’s, I made my way to the early viewing of the long-awaited return of our favorite upstairs, downstairs saga.

-I know if possible you’ll be headed to the cinema on September 20th no matter what anyone says about the movie, and that you don’t want to read any spoilers.
-The following is written for those who have seen the trailer and want some very brief impressions of the film.
+The following is written for those who have seen the trailer and want some very brief impressions of the film… no spoilers!

 Before the “Downton Abbey” movie starts, there’s a 10 minute long series recap hosted by Jim Carter and Phyllis Logan.
 It’s a delightful way to ease into the film with lines like “joy and sadness go together like tea and crumpets,” and it sets the tone that people at Downton are offered second chances.
 If you want to watch it before the film, you can do that below, but consider saving it for the night of the movie.